Macroeconomics: Output and income

 National output is the total amount of everything a country produces in a given period of time.
 Everything that is produced and sold generates an equal amount of income.
-The total net output of the economy is usually measured as gross domestic product (GDP).
-Adding net factor incomes from abroad to GDP produces gross national income (GNI), which measures total income of all residents in the economy.
-In most countries, the difference between GDP and GNI are modest so that GDP can approximately be treated as total income of all the inhabitants as well, but in some countries, e.g. countries with very large net foreign assets (or debt), the difference may be considerable.
+The total net output of the economy is usually measured as GDP.
+Adding net factor incomes from abroad to GDP produces gross national income (GNI), which measures the total income of all residents in the economy.
+In most countries, the difference between GDP and GNI is modest so that GDP can be treated as the total income of all inhabitants as well; however, in some countries, e.g., those with very large net foreign assets (or debt), the difference may be considerable.

-Economists interested in long-run increases in output study economic growth.
 Advances in technology, accumulation of machinery and other capital, and better education and human capital, are all factors that lead to increased economic output over time.
 However, output does not always increase consistently over time.
 Business cycles can cause short-term drops in output called recessions.
 Economists look for macroeconomic policies that prevent economies from slipping into either recessions or overheating and that lead to higher productivity levels and standards of living.

 Unemployment

 A chart using US data showing the relationship between economic growth and unemployment expressed by Okun's law.
 The relationship demonstrates cyclical unemployment.
 High short-run GDP growth leads to a lower unemployment rate.

-The amount of unemployment in an economy is measured by the unemployment rate, i.e. the percentage of persons in the labor force who do not have a job, but who are actively looking for one.
-People who are retired, pursuing education, or discouraged from seeking work by a lack of job prospects are not part of the labor force and consequently not counted as unemployed, either.
+The amount of unemployment in an economy is measured by the unemployment rate, i.e., the percentage of persons in the labor force who do not have a job, but who are actively looking for one.
+People who are retired, pursuing education, or discouraged from seeking work due to a lack of job prospects are not part of the labor force and, consequently, are not counted as unemployed either.

 Unemployment has a short-run cyclical component which depends on the business cycle, and a more permanent structural component, which can be loosely thought of as the average unemployment rate in an economy over extended periods, and which is often termed the natural or structural rate of unemployment.

 Cyclical unemployment occurs when growth stagnates.
 Okun's law represents the empirical relationship between unemployment and short-run GDP growth.
 The original version of Okun's law states that a 3% increase in output would lead to a 1% decrease in unemployment.

-The structural or natural rate of unemployment is the level of unemployment that will occur in a medium-run equilibrium, i.e. a situation with a cyclical unemployment rate of zero.
-There may be several reasons why there is some positive unemployment level even in a cyclically neutral situation, which all have their foundation in some kind of market failure:
+The structural or natural rate of unemployment is the level of unemployment that will occur in a medium-run equilibrium, i.e., a situation with a cyclical unemployment rate of zero.
+There may be several reasons why there is some positive unemployment level even in a cyclically neutral situation, which all have their foundation in some market failure: